-A bi-polar model of conflict resolution marginalized the Muslims, which contributed to growing tensions and sometimes open violence, between the Muslim and Tamil communities in the East.
-It also exposed divisions within the Muslim polity, hardening fault lines between Muslims in the southeast (who form a relative majority), the North-East (who form a fragile minority) and areas less affected by the war (Hills, south coast, Colombo).
-A further set of tensions has grown between the political leadership and an increasingly radicalized constituency of societal leaders and Muslim youths in the southeast.
+A bipolar model of conflict resolution marginalized the Muslims, which contributed to growing tension, and sometimes open violence, between the Muslim and Tamil communities in the East.
+It also exposed divisions within the Muslim polity, hardening fault lines between Muslims in the southeast (who form a relative majority), the North-East (who form a fragile minority) and areas less affected by the war (central hill country, south coast, Colombo).
+A further set of tensions has grown between the political leadership and an increasingly radicalized constituency of societal leaders and Muslim youth in the southeast.
 There is a striking parallel between the growth of Tamil nationalism in the 1970s and present day Muslim radicalization.